Dorsaa-Francis/inpt_report/README.md

 #### Affected Resources:
 `10.10.10.5 , 10.10.10.40`

-#### Recommendations
+#### Recommendations:

-* Rate Limiting: Implement rate limiting to control the number of requests a user can make to a service in a given timeframe.
-This can help mitigate the impact of DoS attacks by limiting the number of requests that can overwhelm the system.
+- Rate Limiting: Implement to control the number of requests within a specific timeframe.

-* Traffic Filtering and Shaping: Use firewalls and intrusion prevention systems (IPS) to filter out malicious traffic.
-Traffic shaping can prioritize legitimate traffic and limit the impact of the attack.
+- Traffic Filtering and Shaping: Use firewalls and IPS to block malicious traffic and prioritize legitimate requests.

-* Load Balancing: Distribute incoming traffic across multiple servers or resources.
-This can help prevent any single server from being overwhelmed and ensure continuity of service.
+- Load Balancing: Distribute traffic across multiple servers to prevent overloading any single server.

 ---